drousis/data_query_language/README.md

 * Pagination - web services that require more than one API call to retrieve the full data set will be behave the same way using the framework's API
 * URL Templating - framework will provide non-complex method for templating URL strings for making requests to web services.
  * consider Python's built-in string.Template
+ * Handle both required and optional request parameters (default optional parameters?)
+* Processing responses - framework must be able to parse well-known response formats (e.g. xml, json, etc.) as well as provide a flexible way for developer to implement his/her own
+* Custom configuration - provide a way to override the module's gobal defaults with user-defined local values: timeout, max_requests, etc.
+* Robustness
+ * handle well-known errors (e.g. 404 File Not Found, Server Unresponsive, etc.) as well as provide a flexible way for developer to implement his/her own
+ * Server timeouts
+  * Framework may even be prepared to handle expected error responses from well known web-servers (e.g. Apache, nginx)